City of Sculpture

 Submitting a nomination

-We are currently accepting submissions for installations in Spring 2021 for six or 12 months.
+Submissions for Summer 2021 installation are currently being reviewed.
+The next submission dates will be January 2022 for Summer 2022 installation.
 This timeline is subject to change in line with guidance around Covid-19 and installation dates will be flexible due to this uncertainty.

 - Submit a planning application for your sculpture.
 This will take a minimum of seven weeks.